AJMartel/nodemcu-wampum/README.md

 A simple HTTP web server hosting static and dynamic lua script files from SD card instead of the flash ram.
-This server is very limited and you must code your pages carefully Go to the GITHUB repository and clone an example HTML project as getting started.
+This server is very limited and you must code your pages carefully.
+You can use some of the example web projects listed on the bottom of the page.

 *THERE IS NO NEED TO MODIFY THIS PROJECT TO SERVE YOUR PROJECT/WEBSITE*

-Just load your pages on the SD card and your are done.
+Just load your project on the SD card and your are done.

 ![WebServer](/teaser.png?raw=true "ESP8266 as full web server")